enkidevs/curriculum/sql/ddl/alter/add-trigger-2.md

 ---
 ## Revision

-Complete the following syntax such that the *trigger* named 'cstr_2' does the following:
+Complete the following syntax such that the *trigger* named `cstr_2` does the following:

 - when deleting from the parent table the corresponding record in the child table is set to its default value
 - when updating the parent table the corresponding record in the child table is updated

-prohibits deleting a record from the `pokemons` table if there are any matching records in the `region` table.

 ```sql
 CREATE TABLE region (